camerontech/inclinometer/README.md

 Wiring
 ------
-Connect the LCD to 5V, GND and digital pin 2.
-(The current sketch uses the SoftwareSerial library to write to the LCD so that we don't have to connect/disconnect the screen from pins 0 and 1 when pushing new code, and also so we can use the Arduino serial monitor for debugging.)

 Connect the accelerometer to 3.3V, GND, X to analog pin 0 and Y to analog pin 1 and Z to analog pin 2.